dani90molinaperez/DE_CaR_S/README.md

 # DE-CaR+S

-In this work, a differential evolution variant (DE-CaR+S)  was developed.
-DE-CaR+S has two  fundamental  strategies:  The  first  one   takes into account  a set of “good fitness-infeasible solutions” defined as surviving solutions, that contribute to the exploration of promising regions from infeasible  contours.
-Thus, it  reduces  the vulnerability  of  the   population  to  be  attracted  to  the  larger  discontinuous feasible parts with unpromising objective  function  values.
-The second strategy is a composite  trial  vector  generation  aimed  at  improving the combinatorial exploration of the discrete variables.
+In this work, we introduce a novel differential evolution algorithm variant, DE-CaR+S [1].
+DE-CaR+S leverages the Cutting and Repulsion strategies initially proposed in [2] and integrates two essential strategies: Firstly, it  considers  a set of “good fitness-infeasible solutions” defined as surviving solutions that contribute to exploring promising regions from infeasible  contours.
+Thus, it  reduces  the population's vulnerability  to  be  attracted  to  the  larger  discontinuous feasible parts with unpromising objective  function  values.
+Secondly, a composite  trial  vector  generation  to improve the combinatorial exploration of the discrete variables.

-Paper: Molina-Pérez, D., Mezura-Montes, E., Portilla-Flores, E. A., Vega-Alvarado, E., & Calva-Yañez, B. (2023).
+[1] Molina-Pérez, D., Mezura-Montes, E., Portilla-Flores, E. A., Vega-Alvarado, E., & Calva-Yañez, B. (2023).
 A differential evolution algorithm for solving mixed-integer nonlinear programming problems.
 Swarm and Evolutionary Computation, 101427.

+[2] Liu, J., Wang, Y., Huang, P. Q., & Jiang, S. (2021).
+Car: A cutting and repulsion-based evolutionary framework for mixed-integer programming problems.
+IEEE Transactions on Cybernetics, 52(12), 13129-13141.

 # Optimization Problem